joulupunikki/Phoenix/README.md

 New in version 0.50.0
 ---------------------
+(Notice: previous published release version was numbered 0.10.2.
+Published version numbers between 0.10.2 and 0.50.0 do not exist, they were skipped.)

 Orbital bombardment and PTS defence fire with Ranged Space capable units implemented.
 Currently, all PTS units within 5 hexes will fire on hostiles.